kingqwerty6259/NissanSilviaModel/README.md

 # NissanSilviaModel
 ![image](https://github.com/user-attachments/assets/c075ab0f-58ea-4f5a-ae46-749091c3f567)

-This repository contains a 3D model of a Nissan Silvia created in Blender 4.0.
+This repository contains a 3D model of a Nissan Silvia created in Blender.
 The model includes the car body and wheels, organized in a hierarchical structure for easy manipulation.

 ## Files and Structure